JavaDominicano/jcli/README.md

 # JCLI - A Command Line Tool For The Java Ecosystem

-The purpose of this tool is to provide a unified CLI for the Java ecosystem.
-This tool will initially provide the fallowing features:

-The purpose of this tool is to provide a unified CLI for the Java ecosystem.
+The purpose of this tool is to provide an unified CLI for the Java ecosystem.
 This tool will initially provide the fallowing features:

 * Create maven/gradle projects from the command line
   * ```jcli create com.example my-app```